ligato/docs/docs/tutorials/08_grpc-tutorial.md

            options.go
 ```

-The `grpc_client.go` will contain GRPC plugin definition, GRPC connection and client initialization.
-We will use this file to generate test data.
-The `options.go` file will be the plugin adapter which the application uses it to set up the plugin based on vpp-agent convention.
+The `grpc_client.go` contains a GRPC plugin definition, GRPC connection and a client initialization function, and will be used to generate test data.
+The `options.go` file defines an adapter used by the application.
 The `main.go` contains all the necessary code to set up the plugin.

 ### The GRPC plugin

-This section describes the procedures for creating the generic GRPC plugin.
+We will start by creating the generic GRPC plugin.

-**1. Define the GRPC client plugin skeleton** in `/grpc/plugins/grpc/grpc_client.go`, consisting of the main plugin structure, external dependencies and three functions `Init()`, `Close()` and `String()` required to implement the [plugin interface](https://github.com/ligato/cn-infra/blob/master/infra/infra.go).
+**1. Define the GRPC client plugin skeleton** in `/grpc/plugins/grpc/grpc_client.go`.
+This consists of the main plugin structure, external dependencies and three functions  required to implement the [plugin interface:](https://github.com/ligato/cn-infra/blob/master/infra/infra.go) `Init()`, `Close()` and `String()`.
 ```go
 package grpc